-Voice students will sing two songs/arias selected (one by student and one by jury) from four (4) songs/arias (four (4) for each hour of credit), and instrumental students will play a prepared solo(s) or etude(s).
-Wind and percussion students will also perform selections from the student's repertoire sheet chosen by a jury member other than the student's teacher.
-Each semester, the student will play or sing scales or scale routines (percussionists may substitute appropriate material chosen by his/her instructor) and sight read a short selection.
+Voice students will sing two songs/arias selected (one by student and one by jury) from four (4) songs/arias (four (4) for each hour of credit or equivalent), and instrumental students will play a prepared solo(s) or etude(s).
+Wind and percussion students may also perform selections from the student's repertoire sheet chosen by a jury member other than the student's teacher.
+Each semester, the instrumental students will play scales or scale routines (percussionists may substitute appropriate material chosen by his/her instructor) and sight read a short selection.
 Keyboard students will prepare two selections, and scales and/or other exercises at the end of each course level.
-Prior to jury exams, all teachers will list on the student's Music Performance Studies Repertoire Report material covered in the semester.
+Prior to jury exams, teachers or students will list on the student's Music Performance Studies Repertoire Report material covered in the semester.

-All students, except Bachelor of Music candidates, who present required solo recitals will be exempt from applied exams for the term in which the recital is given.
-Bachelor of Music candidates will be required to take an applied exam each term.
+All students who present required solo recitals will be exempt from applied exams for the term in which the recital is given.
 A minimum of three faculty members, including the student's instructor, must hear and approve recitals at least two weeks prior to scheduled performance.
-For all degree recitals the recital committee will grade the recital performance.
-For Bachelor of Music candidates, the same faculty members will grade the recital performance and the composite recital grade will become the final course grade for Junior or Senior Recital (MU-300 and MU-400, respectively).
-For BME and BA recitals, the recital will be graded by the recital committee, and the composite recital grade will become part of the applied lesson grade in the same manner as the final exam grade outlined above for regular jury exams.
+For BM and BME degree recitals the recital committee will grade the recital performance.
+BA degree recitals will be graded by the applied instructor and/or a committee.
+For Bachelor of Music candidates, the composite recital grade will become the final course grade for Junior or Senior Recital (MU-300 and MU-400, respectively).
+For all recitals, the composite recital grade will become part of the applied lesson grade in the same manner as the final exam grade outlined above for regular jury exams.

 Faculty will select specific scales to be performed.
 The following grading scale will be utilized in applied music:

 90 -100% = A

 (.5 or above will be rounded up)